kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

    of the new controller functionality.

-Each scenario described above will end up behaving as if this feature is not enabled even if the `trafficPolicy` has been set on Service.
+Each scenario described above will end up behaving as if this feature is not enabled even if the annotation has been set on the Service.

 ## Production Readiness Review Questionnaire